-Scotland’s reputation as one of the world’s best destinations for downhill mountain-biking is well-deserved; dedicated downhill sites have sprung up across the country.
+Scotland’s reputation as one of the world’s best destinations for downhill mountain biking is well-deserved; dedicated sites have sprung up across the country.
 One of the best is Laggan Wolftrax.
-You don’t have to be a teenage thrillseeker to get something out of this, although there are black runs if you are.
-For those who prefer a nice pootle around the woods, there are blue runs, easy flat trails and tea and cake in the café at the end.
+You don’t have to be a teenage thrill seeker to get something out of this, although there are black runs if you are.
+For those who prefer a nice pootle in the woods there are blue runs, easy flat trails, and tea and cake in the café at the end.

 The Caledonian pine forest in the Cairngorms is the greatest tract of ancient forest in Britain.
 A walk through this wild wood feels like stepping into a Lewis Carroll novel – twisted granny pines stretch their woody fingers over deep beds of heather and juniper.
 You can explore alone, but for a chance of seeing pine martens, badgers and capercaillie, visit the hide in Rothiemurchus Forest.